Hospice Fraud Alert – Have You Been Tricked into Signing Up for Hospice?

 New Medicare Cards Coming in 2018- Beware of Scams

-MARCH 10, 2017 – Due to Congress’ passage of the Medicare Access and CHIP Reauthorization Act (MACRA) in 2015, the Centers for Medicare and Medicaid Services is required to remove Social Security numbers from all Medicare cards.
-CMS will start mailing out new cards in April 2018 with a new 11-digit Medicare number not linked to your Social Security.
+MARCH 10, 2017 – Due to Congress’ passage of the Medicare Access and CHIP Reauthorization Act (MACRA) in 2015, the Centers for Medicare and Medicaid Services must remove Social Security numbers from all Medicare cards.
+CMS will start mailing new cards in April 2018 with a new 11-digit Medicare number not linked to your Social Security.
 This change is to help prevent fraud and protect your identity.
 But scammers are using this situation as an opportunity for fraud.
 Learn of the common scams and where to report such scams.
 Please share.
-Fraud alert is available in English, Spanish, Chinese, Vietnamese, Korean, Russian, Farsi and Tagalog.
+A fraud alert is available in English, Spanish, Chinese, Vietnamese, Korean, Russian, Farsi, and Tagalog.

 Also see our 1-page fact sheet and trifold brochure on the new Medicare cards:

 - New Card, New Number: Facts About Your New Medicare Card (PDF)